bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

   </header>
   ```

-- **Configure whitespace handling:** By default all nodes and elements are compared using the `Normalize` whitespace handling option.
+- **Configure whitespace handling:** By default, all nodes and elements are compared using the `Normalize` whitespace handling option.
 The `Normalize` option will trim all text nodes and replace two or more whitespace characters with a single space character.
 The other options are `Preserve`, which will leave all whitespace unchanged, and `RemoveWhitespaceNodes`, which will only remove empty text nodes.

-  To override the default option, use the `diff:whitespace` attribute, and pass one of the three options to it, for example:
+  To override the default option, use the `diff:whitespace` attribute, and pass one of the three options to it.
+For example:

   ```html
   <header>